Accounting Principles and Concepts

 6. Materiality

 Whatever financial transactions could significantly impact business decisions should be recorded.
 Even if this means recording small transactions, the idea is that it's better to show a complete picture of the business.
-This is incredibly significant if an audit is done.
+This becomes crucial if the business undergoes an audit.
 Business accounting software simplifies keeping track of every small transaction because it syncs automatically with your business credit cards and checking accounts.

 7. Matching

 The "matching" idea asserts that you should simultaneously record income and expenses related to income to show any cause-and-effect associations between income and buying.
-For instance, you pay a salesperson a commission for a sale you record in January.
-The meeting of the commission should happen in January as well.
+For example, if you pay a salesperson a commission for a sale recorded in January, the commission should also be recorded in January.

 8. Accounting Equation